-Certificates can be collected from the Exams Office from December 2019.
-Coursework/Controlled Assessments Coursework and controlled assessment folders can be collected from school in Jan 2020.
+Certificates can be collected from the school January 2024.
+Coursework/Controlled Assessments Coursework and controlled assessment folders can be collected from school in Jan 2024.
 Please liaise with the Department concerned to collect.

 Internal appeals procedures

 Appeals against assessments must be made within 5 working days of the issue of centre assessed marks, using the internal appeals form completed by the candidate (or parent/carer) - this is available from the Exams Office or on the school website.